walkerRnD/codebuff/musings.knowledge.md

 - Use the up and down arrow keys to scroll through previous messages.
 Use escape to show menu, and keys to navigate (e.g. to create a new chat, exit, etc.)
 - Add a rigorous testing suite to make sure each prompt is working as intended across many cases.
 - Save conversations locally in a file.
 Maybe .manicode?
 Include a setting for setting the root directory (and thus defaulting to running manicode in that directory so it can always see the whole project)?

+Problems
+- Not all edits going through: fail to create appropriate diff blocks
+- "// ... (rest of the file remains unchanged)" got added and replaced the rest of the file